SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 All awards are subject to change.

 31. Encounters is accredited by the Academy of Motion Picture Arts and Sciences®.
-The Brief Encounters Grand Prix & Animated Encounters Grand Prix winning films will be eligible for consideration for the Academy Awards® (If a documentary is selected for the Brief Encounters Grand Prix award unfortunately it cannot compete at the Academy Awards due to their eligibility criteria.
-It will still be eligible for all other aspects of the prize).
+The Brief Encounters Grand Prix & Animated Encounters Grand Prix winning films will be eligible for consideration for the Live Action Short and Animated Short Film categories at the Academy Awards®.
+If a documentary is selected for the Brief Encounters Grand Prix award unfortunately it cannot compete at the Academy Awards due to their eligibility criteria.
+It will still be eligible for all other aspects of the prize.

 32. Encounters is also accredited as a nominating festival for the European Film Academy.

-33. The festival qualifies as a ‘recognised festival’ for the British Academy of Film and Television Arts (BAFTA) short film and animation awards.
+33. Encounters is also a BAFTA Qualifying festival for the British Academy of Film and Television Arts (BAFTA) short film and animation awards.

 FOREIGN LANGUAGE FILMS

 35. A film’s success is dependent not on its budget or length, but on its core vision and the creativity/efficiency with which it communicates that vision.
-Programmes consist of these diverse visions assembled in an order and rhythm so that even in contrast each is mutually complimentary.
-We reserve the right to view as much of the film as we deem necessary to make a decision on its selection.
+Programmes consist of these diverse visions assembled in an order and rhythm so that even in contrast each is mutually complementary.

 37. ALL programming selections are at the discretion of the festival curation team and their decision is FINAL.